FarronF/limerick-council-meetings/meetings/2018/03/07-Monthly Meeting of the Municipal District of Newcastle West/Minutes - Monthly Meeting of the Municipal District of Newcastle West - 7th February 2018.md

 is awaited.
 It was agreed that the Senior Executive Engineer would follow up on this matter

-with the Office of Public Works.---
+with the Office of Public Works.
+---
 4

 8.